JAMA January 01, 2019

 3-point MACE

-Key result: Saxagliptin did not increase or decrease the rate of ischemic events, but was associated with an increased rate of hospitalization for heart failure.
+Key result: Saxagliptin did not increase the rate of ischemic events but significantly increased the risk of hospitalization for heart failure.

 Tested